Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you plan to visit Las Vegas, unless you really want to, there’s no reason to spend all of your time in the casinos, or even in the city for that matter.
 While you might think the area that surrounds it is a stark, barren desert land, you’d be wrong.
 There are numerous amazing day drips that are worth taking from Vegas, including these.

 Zion National Park can be reached with a two-and-a-half-hour drive.
-It’s well worth the time and effort, as it offers some of the most beautiful vistas and hiking opportunities in the southwest, with impressive rock formations, towering cliffs, magnificent waterfalls, valleys and deserts all just waiting to be explored.
+It’s well worth the time and effort, as it offers some of the best hiking opportunities in the southwest, with impressive rock formations, towering cliffs, magnificent waterfalls, valleys, and deserts all just waiting to be explored.
 The Narrows, a gorge with walls a thousand feet tall and the river, sometimes 20 to 30 feet wide, is one of the park’s highlights.
 It can be viewed by hiking the easy, paved Riverside Walk for a mile from the Temple of Sinawava.
 If you’re up for it, you can travel beyond through the Virgin River, which may involve wading upstream.
 There’s so much to see and do here, you might want to stick around for more than a day.

 Less than 45 minutes from The Strip and you can be at Lead Mead, one of the world’s largest man-made lakes.
-It’s famous for its awe-inspiring scenery with unique views of lava hills, Joshua trees, bighorn sheep, and red sandstone rocks, along with outdoor recreational activities like boating, fishing, kayaking, canoeing, camping and hiking.
-The Lake Mead Visitor center, located on the Nevada side four miles northeast of Boulder City, provides information on all of the activities and services in the area, including scenic drives, along with trail maps, brochures and more.
+It’s famous for its awe-inspiring scenery with unique views of lava hills, Joshua trees, bighorn sheep, and red sandstone rocks, along with outdoor recreational activities like boating, fishing, kayaking, canoeing, camping, and hiking.
+The Lake Mead Visitor Center, located on the Nevada side four miles northeast of Boulder City, provides information on all of the activities and services in the area, including scenic drives, along with trail maps, brochures, and more.
 It’s the ideal place to enjoy the sun during the day, taking occasional refreshing breaks in the water, and then heading back to Vegas to enjoy partying at night.

 Hoover Dam is just 35 miles south of Las Vegas in the Black Canyon on the Arizona/Nevada border.
 The 726-foot-high curved wall is an architectural marvel that was constructed to control flooding, produce electricity and provide irrigated water.
 Without it, there would be no Las Vegas, at least as we know it.
 The neon and glitz simply wouldn’t exist – in fact, the growth of America’s Southwest can be tied directly to the electricity that’s created by the dam.
-Funded by Congress during the Depress, in controls floods, provides irrigation water and produces hydroelectric power.
+Funded by Congress during the Depress, it controls floods, provides irrigation water, and produces hydroelectric power.
 The massive concrete dam stands 726 feet tall and draws an estimated one million visitors every year.
 Visitors can learn about the dam in the visitor center and take a guided tour which includes an elevator ride in the canyon wall, seeing the power plant and generators.
-From the overlook, there are gorgeous views of the canyon, the Colorado River, Lake Mead and the dam.
+From the overlook, there are gorgeous views of the canyon, the Colorado River, Lake Mead, and the dam.

 The Grapevine Canyon Petroglyphs are located in Grapevine Canyon on Spirit Mountain near Laughlin, about a 90-minute drive from Las Vegas.
 While the Mojave Desert may seem rather desolate and barren, taking a walk through the canyon will tell otherwise.
 During non-drought years, a freshwater spring flows out of the canyon floor, giving life to an array of plants and animals.
 Walk along the trail that meanders along the bench at the edge of Grapevine Wash, and as you near the canyon mouth, you’ll see the first petroglyph panels on boulders and cliff faces on either side.
 The age of the etchings has not been determined – they may be as recent as 200 years ago, or as ancient as 800 years old.

-If you’re up for an offbeat day trip, you can always hit the lonely stretch of Nevada State Highway 375, better known as the “Extraterrestrial Highway,” to visit the quirky town of Rachel, a couple hours north of Las Vegas.
+If you’re up for an offbeat day trip, you can always hit the lonely stretch of Nevada State Highway 375, better known as the “Extraterrestrial Highway,” to visit the quirky town of Rachel, a couple of hours north of Las Vegas.
 The trip there is part of the adventure itself.
 Even the road signs read “Extraterrestrial Highway,” and is scrawled in an alien font for added kicks and grins.
-The drive is surprisingly pastoral, dotted with sparkling lakes, verdant valleys and lots of free-range cattle along both sides of the road.
+The drive is surprisingly pastoral, dotted with sparkling lakes, verdant valleys, and lots of free-range cattle along both sides of the road.
 Rachel is home to many alien enthusiasts and alien-related attractions.
 By visiting the Little A’Le’Inn, a restaurant/hotel/gift shop, you’re bound to hear a few interesting tales, like the woman who saw mysterious red lights appear in the sky before they suddenly transformed into a five-point star.
 After watching for hours, the star eventually exploded into thousands of little lights.